LATTA & GUESS AGAIN – “LATTA PARK”

 Developers have asked the City of Durham to approve a rezoning of the land at the corner of Latta and Guess for a grocery store, two commercial buildings and ~200 townhomes.
 Rezoning request Z2000041.

 To provide context for this recent case, CLICK HERE to view the developers presentation.
 The major concerns with this rezoning request are abruptly changing the character of the neighborhood, adding commercial when the economy is in a downturn, traffic increase, light pollution, and additional impervious surface.
 In June 2020 Latta Road washed out in a thunderstorm, so people have become very sensitive to the changes in climate and any threat to the local infrastructure.
-Stay tuned for updates.
+CLICK HERE FOR UPDATES ON FB.